devalc/SimplyMyWebpage/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  <font size="5.5"><span style="color:#FF3C38">In a nutshell</span></font><br><br>
-  My expertise lies in retrieving, processing, and analyzing large datasets to derive valuable insights.
-I specialize in working with complex geospatial and environmental data and hydrologic models, particularly in the context of addressing climate risks and building resilience.
-  <br><br>
-  <font size="5.5"><span style="color:#FF3C38">Currently</span></font>
-  <br><br>
-  I am employed as a geospatial data analyst at FM Global.
-In this role, I focus on natural hazards and utilize my skills in geospatial data engineering and ETL tasks to provide comprehensive and practical solutions to business challenges.
-By leveraging advanced techniques, I contribute to creating a safer and more resilient environment.
-I also serve as a post-doctoral researcher at the [University of Idaho](https://www.uidaho.edu/), where I developed cutting-edge automated reporting products and decision support tools for post-wildfire risk management.
-  <br><br>
-  <font size="5.5"><span style="color:#FF3C38">Recently</span></font>
-  <br><br>
+   I lead the Water Security Thematic area at the [SERVIR](https://servirglobal.net/) Science Coordination Office.
+SERVIR is a joint NASA and USAID partnership that harnesses the power of satellite data and science collaboration to support locally led efforts to strengthen climate resilience.
+Within the [Water Security Thematic Area](https://servirglobal.net/what-we-do/water-security), we utilize Earth observation-driven services and capacity-building initiatives to help partners enhance sustainable access to freshwater and promote cooperation over shared water resources.
+I am particularly passionate about translating science into actionable insights to support environmental decision-making.

-  I received my PhD in Water Resources from the [University of Idaho](https://www.uidaho.edu/).
-As a part of [Dr. Erin Brooks'](https://www.uidaho.edu/cals/soil-and-water-systems/our-people/erin-brooks) research group, my work focused on improving the understanding of the implications of various land management strategies on water quality.
-By employing advanced hydrology and water resources models, along with extensive geospatial datasets, I developed data-driven tools to support environmental management-related decision-making and address climate risks.
+   I hold a PhD in Water Resources Engineering from the [University of Idaho](https://www.uidaho.edu/).
+As a part of [Dr. Erin Brooks']() research group, my work focused on improving the understanding of the implications of various land management strategies on water quality.
+By employing advanced hydrology and water resources models, along with extensive geospatial datasets, I developed data-driven tools to inform stakeholders’ strategies in addressing climate risks and guiding environmental decision-making.

-  <br><br>
-  <font size="5.5"><span style="color:#FF3C38">Previously</span></font><br><br>
-  I had the privilege of being a [Utrecht Excellence Scholar](https://www.uu.nl/masters/en/general-information/international-students/financial-matters/grants-and-scholarships/utrecht-excellence-scholarships) at [Utrecht University](https://www.uu.nl/en) in the Netherlands.
+   Previously, I had the privilege of being a [Utrecht Excellence Scholar](https://www.uu.nl/en/masters/general-information/application-and-admission/scholarships-and-grants/utrecht-excellence-scholarships) at [Utrecht University](https://www.uu.nl/en/) in the Netherlands.
 During this time, I worked extensively with the PCR-GLOBWB model, a state-of-the-art global hydrology and water resources model.
-By integrating remote sensing products and applying innovative approaches, I derived critical water management insights in regions facing severe water scarcity.
+By integrating earth observation data and applying innovative approaches, my work focused on deriving critical water management insights in regions facing severe water scarcity.

 show_outro: true
 outro: |